 - Related and competing measures will be grouped and discussed after recommendations for all related and competing measures are determined.
-Only measures recommended for endorsement will be discussed. - Committee will not be asked to select a best-in-class measure if all related and completing measures are not currently under review.
-Committee can discuss harmonization and make recommendations.
+Only measures recommended for endorsement will be discussed. - Committee can discuss harmonization and make recommendations.
 Developers of each related and competing measure will be encouraged to attend any discussion.

-Related Measures
+3645 Related Measures

-No related or competing measures specified.
+No related measures